 This document [RFC4727] reserves both TCP options 253 and 254 for experimentation purposes.
-When such experiments are deployed in the Internet, they should follow the additional requirements in RFC 6994.
+When such experiments are deployed in the Internet, they should follow the additional requirements in RFC 6994 (see Section 5).

 RFC 6335 B: "Internet Assigned Numbers Authority (IANA) Procedures for the Management of the Service Name and Transport Protocol Port Number Registry (August 2011)